mio-mio/pie/README.md

 PIE is typically used together with ASLR, as it allows the program itself to be loaded at different base addresses, enabling full randomization of the executable.

-Without PIE, the executable is loaded at a fixed base address, even when ASLR is enabled as far as I tested in [last experiment](https://github.com/mio-mio/aslr).
+Without PIE, the executable is loaded at a fixed base address, even when ASLR is enabled based on my [last experiment](https://github.com/mio-mio/aslr).

 ## 3. Experiment Setup